 Usually symptoms of lung cancer don't appear until the disease is already at an advanced stage.
 Even when lung cancer does cause symptoms, many people may mistake them for other problems, such as an infection or long-term effects from smoking.
 This may delay the diagnosis.
 If you have symptoms that could be from lung cancer, see your doctor right away.
 (People who already have symptoms that might be from lung cancer may need tests such as CT scans to find the cause, which in some cases may be cancer.
 But this kind of testing is for diagnosis and is not the same as screening.)

 Still, it’s important to be aware that, as with any type of screening, not everyone who gets screened will benefit.
-Screening with LDCT will not find all lung cancers, not all of the cancers that are found will be found early, and some people with lung cancer found by screening will still die from that cancer.
+Screening with LDCT will not find all lung cancers.
+Not all of the cancers that are found will be found at an early stage.
+And some people with lung cancer found by screening will still die from that cancer.

 LDCT scans can also find things that turn out not to be cancer, but that still have to be checked out with more tests to know what they are.
 You might need more CT scans, or less often, invasive tests such as a lung biopsy, in which a piece of lung tissue is removed with a needle or during surgery.
-These tests might rarely lead to serious complications.
+These tests might lead to serious complications, although this is rare.

 LDCTs also expose people to a small amount of radiation with each test.
 It is less than the dose from a standard CT, but it is more than the dose from a chest x-ray.
 Some people who are screened may end up needing further CT scans, which means more radiation exposure.